invst-git/GRIP---Gig-Risk-Income-Protection/Readme.md

 The architecture is asymmetric by design.
 Defeating any one layer is feasible.
 Defeating all five simultaneously within the 2-4 hour recovery window is not.

+## Coverage Exclusions

+GRIP covers one thing: income lost because an external, verifiable disruption made it impossible to work.
+The following are permanently excluded from coverage under any circumstance, consistent with IRDAI microinsurance regulations and standard parametric product design:

+**War, Armed Conflict, and Civil Unrest Beyond Verified Zone Closures** Income loss arising from war, invasion, foreign military action, or widespread armed civil conflict is excluded.
+Localised Section 144 curfews with verified platform zone suspensions remain covered under Trigger 4.

+**Pandemic and Declared Public Health Emergencies** Income loss during a government-declared epidemic or pandemic is excluded.
+These events create nationwide correlated risk that cannot be sustainably underwritten at microinsurance premium levels.
+This exclusion aligns with post-COVID IRDAI guidance on parametric product design.

+**Nuclear, Radiological, Biological, and Chemical Events** Any disruption caused by nuclear reaction, radiation, biological agents, or chemical contamination is excluded, regardless of whether the cause is accidental or deliberate.

+**Platform-Initiated Policy Changes**
+Income reduction caused by Zomato or Swiggy changing commission structures, incentive schemes, surge pricing algorithms, or partner deactivation decisions is excluded.
+GRIP insures against external disruptions, not platform business decisions.

+**Pre-Existing Zone Restrictions**
+Locations that are under permanent or long-standing operational restrictions at the time of policy enrollment are excluded from coverage for those specific restrictions.
+New restrictions arising after enrollment remain covered under the applicable trigger.

+These exclusions are not limitations on the product's intent.
+They are the boundary conditions that make the product financially sustainable and actuarially sound at a Rs 49–74 weekly premium.
 ---

 ## Team Exogeneous